Common Portable Tech Mistakes Digital Nomads Should Avoid in 2025

 What are the essential tech gadgets for digital nomads?

-How can I ensure my tech stays charged while traveling?
+How can I ensure my devices last while traveling?

 Final Thoughts